Wellbeing Lancashire has a number of levels of membership.

 - Nutritional Therapist

-We must consider that providers will want to deliver from all areas of health and wellbeing and to businesses, individuals, and groups.
+We will consider that providers will want to deliver from all areas of health and wellbeing and to businesses, individuals, and groups.

 The Standards and Values of Wellbeing Lancashire Membership